 A prospective Maryland accounting student can choose between around 30 colleges and universities offering accounting degrees at various levels.
 However, only very few of these provide Master’s degrees or advanced accounting degrees.

 Maryland institutions aren’t among the top in the United States, with the exception of US News top universities John Hopkins University (rated as 12th best nationwide) and University of Maryland – College Park (rated as 41st business school in the country).

 However, there are still many quality accredited programs offered by Maryland accounting schools that can equip students with the necessary skills to progress in an accounting career.

 Tips for Choosing the Right Accounting Program

 An accountant needs strong business skills, an affinity for math, a good eye for detail, and an analytic mind.
 In order to master these skills, a good education is a must.

 The degree programs you choose now can influence your whole career.
 Hence, it’s worth informing yourself thoroughly before enrolling in an accounting school.

 Do you want to become a successful accountant and especially if your goal is to enter managerial accounting or become a Certified Public Accountant (CPA)?
 If so, you should choose an AACSB-accredited program with a rigorous curriculum that will allow you to earn the necessary amount of credits.

 Look for a blend of solid theoretical knowledge and hands-on experience.
 Also, ask to see student evaluations and the most recent CPA exam pass rates of program graduates.

-Don’t forget that the courses should be much more involved than CPA exam preparation classes.
+Don’t forget that the courses should be much more involved than CPA exam prep courses.
 Basically, the more challenging the program you take, the more confident you’ll be in your profession.

 A good financial accounting program should also enhance your employability.
 Evaluate the extracurricular opportunities available on-campus, as well as the presence of big accounting firms at the school’s careers fair and the rate of graduate employment.

 You should look for ways to get involved in the business community before you graduate, as experience will be a major asset in your career – and your accounting school should open you the gates.